 - Which of my skills and attributes make me an invaluable addition to the company?

 Write down the answers to each of the above questions and use them as a guide when you are writing your resume.

-2. Preparing to write your resume.
+2. Prepare to write your resume.

 If you're writing your very first resume, it's easy to feel overwhelmed by the number of choices available.
 Do you use a free resume builder to generate your resume, hire someone to compile it for you, or do you write your resume yourself, and if so, which layout do you choose?
 There are pros and cons to each of these options.

-3. Deciding which resume you need.
+3. Decide which resume you need.

 Before you start writing your resume, you'll have to determine which one would best showcase your experience, skills, qualifications, and career trajectory.
 Below are the four main resume layouts.
 With each one you'll find a downloadable template.